-My name is Jade Volchoff and I would like to welcome you to Howard Gardner MI Charter School’s Guidance Office.!
+My name is Jade Volchoff and I would like to welcome you to Howard Gardner MI Charter School’s Guidance Office!

-About the Howard Gardner Counseling Office
+About the Howard Gardner Guidance Office

 - Resource for all students.
 Supportive atmosphere to reinforce skills and positive behaviors.